 As a software developer and computer system manager, I clearly have an interest in computing and software.
 However, as I am involved with these for work, I see them most of the time as a means to an end rather than a hobby in its own right.

 I enjoy music, especially listening to classical music, particularly opera.
 I also sing and play a trumpet in my local church.
-I have three trumpets: the traditional Bb, and also a Huttl D and a Holton C. The last of these is what I use almost all the time at church as it means I don't have to transpose!
+I have three trumpets: the traditional Bb, and also a Huttl D and a Holton C. The last of these is the instrument I use almost all the time at church as it means I don't have to transpose!
+I have written a number of songs and hymns, including the music for most of them.

 I also enjoy bird-watching, not to be confused with "twitching".
 The latter involves chasing around after rarities, whereas I just enjoy watching birds - though if I stumble across something uncommon it is a bonus.
 I have recently managed to photograph some species in the Algarve, but bird photography is really too specialised for me.